neverfap-deluxe/nfd-api/content/content_articles/DONE--AOA--C--the-importance-of-meditation-and-nofap.md

 ---
-  title: "The Importance Of Meditation For Porn Addiction"
+  title: "The Importance Of Meditation For Overcoming Porn Addiction"
   description: "Meditation is one of the most important things you can do to address your porn addiction.
 It teaches you control over your feelings, emotions and behaviours."
   date: 2018-12-12
   draft: false